 To achieve this it will take more than simply changing the theme and sprucing the site up, it will need a lot more content that is ‘informational’ in nature and not just “best” or “review” articles like it currently has.

 There are also added benefits of doing this:

 - By creating additional content that is “info only” with zero affiliate links.
 It will drive additional traffic, which will mostly be long-tail

 - The content will link internally and drive traffic to my affiliate articles

-- As they are reading info and not being told to click on affiliate links, this will result in more email sign ups
+- As they are reading the info and not being told to click on affiliate links, this will result in more email sign-ups

 - It will enable us to start using outreach for guest posts in order to get higher quality and relevant backlinks